- EPF Balance Check – How to check your PF Account Statements?

 Partial Withdrawals under Tier I accounts are allowed only under the following conditions -

-• Purchase or construction of a residential house or flat in their name or jointly with their spouse
+- Purchase or construction of a residential house or flat (individually or jointly with a spouse).

-• Covering medical and incidental expenses due to disability or incapacitation
+- Medical and incidental expenses due to disability or incapacitation of the subscriber.

-• Meeting expenses for skill development, reskilling, or self-development activities
+- Expenses for skill development, reskilling, or self-development.

 NPS Tier II Partial Withdrawal Rules